xli/wikimate/README.md

 https://github.com/downloads/xli/wikimate/wikimate-0.1.zip

-See packaged_demo.html as example for how to use in your application.
+See examples/package_demo.html for how to use wikimate in your application.

 Build Package
 -------------------------------